1a1a11a/taskSubmitter/README.md

 If you want to install to a local directory, instead of `sudo ./install.sh`, run `./install_user.sh`

-\* It is better to apply for an email which is dedicated to sending notifications.
+\* I have setup a default email account with the tool, but it is better to apply for an email which is dedicated to sending notifications.